ZeusLN/zeus-docs/docs/for-users/embedded-node/faq.md

 ## I'm having problems making a payment / I can't find a route

 By default, ZEUS finds out information about the lightning network graph using P2P.
 This can take some time.
-To speed up the graph sync and improve your payment success probability, go to `Menu` -> `Embedded node` -> `Express Graph Sync`.
+To speed up the graph sync and improve your payment success probability, go to `Menu` > `Settings` > `Embedded Node` > `Express Graph Sync`.
 Enable it and restart ZEUS to take effect.
 You can go to `Menu` > `Network Info` at any point to see how much of the lightning network your node knows about.

 If you still can't complete a payment after running Express Graph Sync, you may need to bump up your max payment fee.
 You can see this tucked away under 'Advanced settings' on the payment request view or under `Menu` -> `Settings` -> `Payments`.